aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 The mangement API endpoint for Apache Cloudstack (ACS) is a singe point of failure.
 If the endpoint goes down, then control of all of all VM's, networks, zones, accounts, domains, and everything else on Cloudstack goes down.
 So, we want to spread our clusters across many Cloudstack endpoints and hosts to protect against that.

-For scalability, multiple Cloudstack endpoints will likely be required for storage and API endpoint throughput for our customer.
-Just one cluster creation as many as a thousand API calls to ACS (estimated).
+For scalability, multiple Cloudstack endpoints will likely be required for storage and API endpoint throughput.
+Just one cluster creation triggers as many as a thousand API calls to ACS (estimated).
 There are many ways to support this scale, but adding more Cloudstack hosts and endpoints is a fairly foolproof way to do so.
 Then, there’s the size and performance of the underlying database that each Cloudstack instance runs on.

 In CAPC, we are considering addressing the problem by extending our use of the concept of [Failure Domains](https://cluster-api.sigs.k8s.io/developer/providers/v1alpha2-to-v1alpha3.html?highlight=failure%20domain#optional-support-failure-domains) and distributing a cluster across the given ones.
 However, instead of a failure domain consisting of a zone on a single Cloudstack endpoint, we will redefine it to consist of the unique combination of a Cloudstack zone, api endpoint, account, and domain.
 In order to support this functionality in EKS-A, we need to have a similar breakdown where an EKS-A cluster can span across multiple endpoints and Failure Domains.